Text book information is available at the bookstore's website.

 In the course of your legal education students may not take more than:

-- Two practicums, including extended practicums (a year-long prearranged extended practicum counts as one)
+• Two externships, including extended externships (a year-long prearranged extended externship counts as one) not to exceed fifteen total externship credits

 Students may earn credit for more than one seminar, but students who have not yet taken a seminar have registration priority for seminars.

-Final exams will be held from Thursday, December 5 - Wednesday, December 18.
-The exam schedule will be posted on the office of the registrar's web site.
+Final exams will be held from Tuesday, May 6 – Monday, May 19.
+The exam schedule will be posted on the Office of the Registrar’s web site.

 Exams are graded anonymously.
 Each term students are assigned a 4-digit midterm exam number and a 5-digit final exam number to be used for all exams during that term.
 These numbers are available via Piperline (link path: log in to Piperline, Student Services, Registration, Student Detail Schedule).
 Exam numbers are listed below Total Credit Hours at the top of the page.